Lasseignejk/DC-Practice/week9/day3/notes.md

     npx sequelize model:generate --name NameOfTable --attributes NameOfColumn:dataType,NameOfColumn:dataType

 If you are successful, a migration file will also be created.

+You DO NOT have to put an id in attributes; one will be generated automatically

 ### The model file
 Go to the model file in the model folder.